Joint personal loans: What they are and where to find them

 Joint borrowing and co-signing may seem like the same thing on the surface.
 However, these two ways of borrowing work differently.

-During joint borrowing, both parties share ownership of the funds and assets from the loan.
+With joint personal loans, both parties share ownership of the funds and assets from the loan.
 A co-signer will not share legal claims over the funds and assets from the loan.
-Further, a co-signer may have to only pay on the loan if the primary borrower defaults.
+Further, a co-signer is only responsible for paying the loan if the primary borrower defaults.

 The main point of a co-signer is some added support to help the primary borrower secure the loan.
 The co-signer’s income is also not typically considered on top of the primary borrower’s income.
 On the other hand, joint borrowing assures the lender that multiple sources of income are going towards the payments.